By Dr Michelle Garnett and Professor Tony Attwood

 You Have Noticed Female Signs of Autism, What Next?

 So now you know the signs, you have a girl in mind, what to do next?
 If you are a teacher, you may approach the parents and ask them how their daughter is going at home.
 Mention the signs that concern you and share this article with them.
 Acknowledge that you are not a diagnostician, and you may be wrong, but that you are concerned and wish to do all that you can to assist their daughter.
 If you are a parent who is concerned, approach your daughter’s teacher.
 Share this article and discuss what they have observed.
 We have developed a screening questionnaire that is still in development and will give qualitative data.
-Please follow this link* to access the free questionnaire and scoring information.
+Please click the highlighted text below to access the free questionnaire and scoring information.
 Teachers and parents can complete the questionnaire.

 To take the next step to obtain a formal diagnosis, carefully consider the level of experience of the Clinical Psychologist, Paediatrician or Psychiatrist you choose.
 The field of understanding the female presentation of autism is an emerging one and many health professionals did not receive training as part of their degree.
 Approach your local autism association for names of diagnosticians who are experienced in the diagnosis of autism for girls and women.